 (1 row)

-, the function pg_current_xact_id
+function, the pg_current_xact_id

 .
-The usage of this transaction ID also leads to an update of the snapshot.
+Using this transaction ID also updates the snapshot.

 are visible in the current snapshot.
 However, the upper limit (xmax

 ) has changed.
-Now, all changes that are equal to or larger than 5062313
+Now, all changes equal to or larger than 5062313

 are not visible in the current snapshot.
 Since our transaction ID is 5062312